 “This has changed the way we talk about our business in the boardroom.”

 ~ Steve Holliday, CEO, National Grid

 At Board Intelligence, we help leaders drive the best possible outcomes for their organisations and wider society.
 Our platform lets them concentrate time on what’s important and make sure it aligns to their purpose, goals, and underlying business drivers.
-We’ll be introducing a host of new, priorities-related features this year, starting with Priorities Planner at the end of this month.
-Watch this space for more details, or get a demo today.
+We’ll be introducing a host of new, priorities-related features this year, starting with Priorities Planner.
+Learn more about the new Priorities Planner.